Where to Stay on the French Riviera? Here are The Best Places!

 As with everything, there are both minuses and pluses of Nice.

-Some minuses about the city includes the following:
+Some minuses about the city include the following:

 A large city